Stalking Borianna Peep

 Passion, I know.
 Passion, I want.
 I dream of a man sweeping me away to a beautiful place where waterfalls spur over the edge all day and birds eat from your palms.

-Now, yes a few died from childbirth and unknown, but never in my eighteen years has one disappeared so much like in recent weeks.
+Now, a few died from childbirth and unknown, but never in my eighteen years has one disappeared so much, so often like in recent weeks.

 The hour passed as I herded and counted.
 I rounded the second gate elated that not one sheep had gone missing in the night from gate one.
 Closing it tight and noting with a look back that it was indeed closed, I headed for the second herd.

 All was well when I entered gate number three.
 I noticed it immediately.
 There, on the ground behind the small mesquite tree was a fluff of wool.
 I scurried over watching every direction all the while though nothing would be out there in broad daylight.
 Surely.